What is a rootkit?

 Utilize cloud-based intrusion detection and prevention systems that offer anomaly detection capabilities.

-Leverage machine learning and AI-driven security solutions provided by cloud services to detect unusual behavior patterns.
+Leverage machine learning and AI-driven security solutions provided by cloud services to detect unusual behavior patterns and behavioral cloud IOCs.

-Network Traffic Analysis: Employ cloud-native or third-party network traffic analysis tools to monitor for suspicious network activities indicative of rootkit communication.
+Network traffic analysis: Employ cloud-native or third-party network traffic analysis tools to monitor for suspicious network activities that indicate a rootkit communication.

-Snapshot and Backup: Regularly create snapshots and backups of cloud workloads and data.
-In case of a rootkit infection, these can be used to restore to a known good state.
+Snapshot and backup: Regularly create snapshots and backups of cloud workloads and data.
+In case of a rootkit infection, these can be used to restore a known good state.

-Implementing these practices requires understanding the specific features and services offered by your cloud provider, as well as staying informed about the latest cloud security trends and threats.
-Collaboration with the cloud provider and continuous security assessments are key to protecting cloud environments from rootkit and other sophisticated attacks.
+Ensure you understand the specific features and services your cloud provider offers, and stay informed of the latest cloud security trends and threats.
+Collaboration with your cloud provider and continuous security assessments are key to protecting cloud environments from rootkit and other sophisticated attacks.

 Preventing rootkit attacks with Wiz

-File Integrity Monitoring: Wiz can monitor the integrity of system files.
-Rootkits often tamper with system files to achieve persistence or hide their activity.
-By comparing file hashes to a known good baseline, Wiz can identify such modifications.
+File integrity monitoring: Wiz can monitor the integrity of system files and identify rootkit-related modifications by comparing file hashes to a known good baseline.

-Wiz’s CNAPP helps you assess security risks (such as out-of-date software, misconfigurations, and anomalies) across all cloud workloads, libraries. and dependencies.
-Get a free demo of Wiz’s all-in-one cloud security solution today to see how we can help you secure everything you build and run in the cloud.
+Wiz's CNAPP helps you assess security risks (such as out-of-date software, misconfigurations, and anomalies) across all cloud workloads, libraries. and dependencies.
+To see how Wiz's comprehensive approach can protect your organization from rootkits and other advanced threats, request a demo today.